 The purpose of the Census is to provide information about the demographic and social characteristics of the people of the United States.
 The results of the Census goes to the federal, state and local governments to support their planning and administrative activities.

 The first Census was conducted in 1790.
 The most recent Census was conducted in 2010.
 The next Decennial Census will be conducted in 2020.

 By comparison, the Canadian Census is conducted once every 5 years and is called a 'Quinquennial' Census.

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Saint Marys refer to themselves.
 It's important to note that there aren't any rules for taking a city's name and turning it into a demonym.
 A demonym is informal and while the majority of Saint Marys may use one name, keep in mind that others may use something different.

 A demonym for Saint Marys is Saint Marysite.

-For example: My father now lives in another state, yet he still thinks of himself as a Saint Marysite.
+For example: My friend had to move because of his job, yet he still thinks of himself as a Saint Marysite.

 - FIPS Codes